nheinsdorf/topwave/docs/index.rst

 Topological classification of single-particle band structures have become a standard procedure in many branches of condensed matter physics.
 Many libraries to compute topological invariants, and even more to produce band structures exist.
 In my research as a PhD student I was playing around with a lot of effective models for many different types of materials.
 Topwave uses mostly well-known standard procedures.
-Me tyring to streamline the process of creating and classifying effective lattice models is what provided the code base of this package.
+My attempt to streamline the process of creating and classifying effective lattice models is what provided the code base of this package.

 .. admonition:: Do you like topwave?